SarahBlevin/MyVoyager/README.md

 - Frontend integration for better visualization.

-For detailed documentation, visit the full [Voyager++ repository](https://github.com/NotArobase/Voyager.git).
+For detailed documentation, visit the full [Voyager++ repository](https://github.com/NotArobase/Voyager.git) or read the full user documentation.